UT-Austin-RPL/amago/README.md

 ### A simple and scalable agent for sequence-based Reinforcement Learning

 AMAGO is a POMDP solver with an emphasis on long sequences, sparse rewards, and large networks.
 It is:
 - **Broadly Applicable**.
-Environments are converted to a universal sequence format for memory-enabled policies.
 Classic benchmarks, goal-conditioning, long-term memory, meta-learning, and generalization are all special cases of its POMDP format.
 Supports discrete and continuous actions.
 - **Scalable**.
-AMAGO is powered by an efficient learning update that looks more like supervised sequence modeling than RL.
-It is specifically designed for training large policies (like Transformers) on long sequences (500+ timesteps).
-Large replay buffers are stored on disk.
+Designed for training large policies (like Transformers) on long sequences (500+ timesteps).
+AMAGO supports multi-GPU training with parallel actors, asynchronous learning/rollouts, and large replay buffers (stored on disk).
 - **Sample Efficient**.
 AMAGO is off-policy and can continuously reuse (and hindsight relabel) large datasets of past trajectories.
 - **Easy to Use**.
 Technical details can be easily customized but are designed to require little hyperparamter tuning.
+See examples below.

 ## Background